oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Subqueries Inside PATH Clause

 Users can add a sub-query in the `WHERE` clause of the `PATH` definition.
-One might be intereseted in asserting for specific properties for a node in the `PATH`.
-The following example defines a path ending in a node which is not the oldest in the graph:
+One might be interested in asserting for specific properties for a vertex in the `PATH`.
+The following example defines a path ending in a vertex which is not the oldest in the graph:

 `PATH p AS (a) -> (b) WHERE EXISTS (SELECT * MATCH (x) WHERE x.age > b.age) SELECT ...`

 Topology related constraints can be also imposed.
-The following example defines a path ending in a node which has at least one out-neighbor:
+The following example defines a path ending in a vertex which has at least one out-neighbor:

 `PATH p AS (a) -> (b) WHERE EXISTS (SELECT * MATCH (b) -> (c)) ...`

-Notice that for now only simple constraints (constraints accessing at most one of the pattern variables) are allowed under the `WHERE` clause.
-Queries like:

-`PATH p AS (a) -> (b) WHERE EXISTS (SELECT * MATCH (a) -> (c) -> (b)) SELECT ...` are not yet supported.

 # Other Syntactic Rules